1969 New York Jets season

 The 1969 New York Jets season was the tenth season for the team, and their final season in the American Football League (AFL).
-Attempting to defend their AFL championship and Super Bowl III title, they failed to improve on their 11-3 record from 1968, however, they won the AFL Eastern Division again with a 10–4 record (their last winning season until 1981).
-In the divisional playoffs, they fell to the eventual AFL and Super Bowl IV champion, the Kansas City Chiefs.
+Attempting to defend their AFL championship and Super Bowl III title they failed to improve on their 11–3 record from 1968.
+However, the Jets won the AFL Eastern Division again with a 10–4 record, their last winning season until 1981.
+In the divisional playoffs, they fell to the eventual AFL and Super Bowl IV champion, the Kansas City Chiefs 13–6.
+It would be their last playoff appearance for twelve years and last division title until 1998.